philc/textmatevim/README.markdown

       map "n", "move_down"
     end

-See default_config.rb for lots of hints and examples.
+See [default_config.rb](https://github.com/philc/textmatevim/blob/master/src/default_config.rb) for lots of hints and examples.
 Note that shifts are automatically detected: `<C-f>` is understood to be Ctrl+Shift+F.

 Tips
 ----
 * Prefer using "u" in command mode instead of CMD+Z to undo your edits.
-This is because when editing in command mode, TextMateVim saves the cursor position prior to the edit.
+This is because when editing in command mode, TextMateVim saves the cursor position prior to the edit and will restore it when you use "u".
 TextMate's default undo system does not.

 Contributing
 ------------